-For example, if firm management has identified a short list of five candidates for an opening on the executive committee, under the Mansfield Rule guidelines, two of the candidates would need to be women and/or attorneys of color.
-Firms that consider women and attorneys of color for 70% or more of their leadership committees/roles that exist at the firm and are open during the review period qualify to become Mansfield Certified.
+For example, if firm management has identified a short list of five candidates for an opening on the executive committee, under the Mansfield Rule guidelines, two of the candidates would need to be women, attorneys of color and LGBTQ+.
+Firms that consider diverse lawyers for 70% or more of their leadership committees/roles that exist at the firm and are open during the review period qualify to become Mansfield Certified.

 The Evolution of the Mansfield Rule

 The Mansfield Rule was inspired by the NFL’s Rooney Rule, which was created by the late Dan Rooney in 2003 and is now supported by his son, Art Rooney II, President of the Pittsburgh Steelers.
 The Rooney Rule requires every NFL team to interview at least one minority candidate for head coach vacancies.
 In the years following its implementation, the number of minorities hired to fill head-coach roles doubled.
 New research, which controlled for other factors that may have contributed to this positive outcome, shows that a diverse candidate is about 20 percent more likely to fill an NFL head coaching vacancy during the Rooney era than before the rule was introduced.

 “The Rooney Rule was revolutionary.
 We now benefit from standing on the shoulders of giants with the Mansfield Rule,” said Caren Ulrich Stacy, CEO of Diversity Lab.
 “Leveraging lessons learned from the NFL and recent research that shows it is important to interview more than one diverse candidate, we are incredibly well positioned to diversify the top ranks of the legal profession.”